 “Indeed I can,” the man said with a smile.
 “You see, he’s a traitor to the crown of Stonehaven.
 We caught him stealing goods in town, and when we followed him into the woods, we learned that he was planning to sell his beloved wife into the ownership of a trader.”

 “Really?”
 I asked, putting on my best look of shock.
 “I can’t believe it!”

 “I know,” the villager said, stepping closer to me and looking into the cage.
 “It’s so unfortunate.”

 “I couldn’t agree more,” I said.
 “Especially since I found his wife in the woods already, and she said—”

 Without warning, the villager hit me with a punch that knocked me against the storage room wall.
 I recovered in time to see the villager coming at me like a wild animal.
-I pulled up my arm and blasted him with a fireball, and ad he rolled along the ground, I saw him jump back to his feet and look at me.
-I saw that he was drooling, and hair was sprouting all over his body.
-With terrifying speed, the human villager suddenly mutated into a massive looking Worgen.
+I pulled up my arm and blasted him with a fireball, and he rolled along the ground.
+I saw him jump back to his feet and look at me.
+He was drooling, and hair was sprouting all over his body.
+With terrifying speed, the human villager suddenly mutated into a massive looking lycanthrope.